Practice Team

 All GP practices are required to declare the mean earnings (e.g. average pay) for GPs working to deliver NHS services to patients at each practice.

-The average pay for GPs who worked for six months or more in Bridge House Medical Centre in the last financial year was £76,445 before Tax and National Insurance.
-This is for 3 full-time GP’s and 5 part-time GP’s.
+The average pay for GPs who worked for six months or more at Bridge House Medical Centre in the last financial year was £93,923 before tax and National Insurance.
+This is for 3 full-time GPs and 5 part-time GPs.